Azure-Sphere-DevX/AzureSphereDevX.Examples/avnet_end_to_end/README.md

-# Azure IoT Telemetry, Hub Direct Methods and Device Twins
+# Avnet IoTConnect Telemetry, Hub Direct Methods and Device Twins

-This is an end to end sample pulling together publishing telemetry, device twins, direct methods, timer, gpio and more.
+This is an Avnet IoTConnect end to end sample pulling together publishing telemetry, device twins, direct methods, timer, gpio and more.
+This example implements the same features as the Azure end to end example only with Avnet IoTConnect specific changes.

 ## Config app_manifest.json sample